Posterrama/posterrama/README.md

 ## 🚀 August 2025 - Major Backend Milestone Achieved!

-**We've just completed a massive backend overhaul that transforms Posterrama into a rock-solid foundation!** With comprehensive test coverage now at **84%+** across **726 automated tests**, robust error handling, and enterprise-grade reliability - we're ready to build the future of digital cinema displays.
+**We've just completed a massive backend overhaul that transforms Posterrama into a rock-solid foundation!
+We're ready to build the future of digital cinema displays.**

 **What's Next?** The exciting part begins now! 🎬